FAQ

 A: The tuition fee you pay for an academic year depends on the type of study contract, the number of credits for which you are enrolled and your possible entitlement to a study grant from the Flemish Government.

-Without a study allowance, the basic tuition fee for academic year 2022-2023 you pay € 961.90 for a diploma or credit contract of 60 credits.
+Without a study allowance, the basic tuition fee for academic year 2024-2025 you pay € 1092,10

 Q: Will the students in PXL-MAD be able to use the workshops and other facilities in the PXL-MAD building whenever they want? or will there be limitations?